Key players in 2023-24 Silly Season

 Rajah Caruth, No. 24 GMS Racing Chevrolet (NCTS)

-The scoop: GMS Racing announced in August that it would be shutting down operations after the conclusion of 2023, leaving Caruth and his teammates with a murky future.
+The scoop: GMS Racing announced in August that it would shut down operations after the conclusion of 2023, leaving Caruth and his teammates with a murky future.
 He currently has no plans announced for 2024.

 Jonathan Bachman | Getty Images